snapmagictest/SnapMagic/README.md

 ## 🎉 Acknowledgments

 - Built for AWS Summit events and community
-- Powered by AWS AI/ML services
+- Powered by AWS AI/ML services (Bedrock Nova Canvas/Reel, Rekognition, Transcribe)
+- Integrated with Strands Agents for advanced AI orchestration
 - Designed for developers, by developers

 ---

-**Ready to create some magic?
+**Ready to create some AI-powered magic?
 Fork, clone, and deploy SnapMagic to your AWS account!** ✨